Using the Twiddler 3

 1) This is what your keyboard looks like to the OS:

 You will notice some familiar notation on some keys like “TAB” and “ESC”.
 There are also keys that look just like a Row and Column notation.
 AC01 (Alpha, row C, position 01) is where the “A” key is on most keyboards.
 The number in the second row of all the keys is the HID Code.
-So when you type that key, in “A”'s case, 0x04 is sent to the OS.
+So when you type that key, in “A”'s case, HID 004 is sent to the OS.
 The OS then prints on screen the letter associated with that HID Code.
-You can silk screen whatever you want on the key cap, when the OS sees HID 0x04 it will print “A”.
+You can silk screen whatever you want on the key cap, when the OS sees HID 004 it will print “a”.

 2) USB HID Usage Tables

-Download and go to page 53 of the HID Usage Table.
+Download and go to page 82 of the HID Usage Table.
 It is a pretty long and boring document about HID.
 There you will see all of the HID Codes available.
+(The Twiddler only supports the codes found on - 10 Keyboard/Keypad Page (0x07).)
+The Usage ID is shown in HEX, you need to convert it to DECIMAL in order to use it in Tuner.
 Notice that there are only “Latin” characters commonly found on a US Keyboard.
 HID does not specify anything other than what you see in the Usage Name column of that table.
 Support for non-English characters is handled at the OS level through your region settings and language tables.

 3) Keyboard Compare